solisoft/ovh-fact/readme.md

 ## Usage

-* `node app.j` will generate a list.csv file containing all your invoices (take some times)
+* `node app.js > list.csv` will generate a list.csv file containing all your invoices (take some times)
 * `ruby process.rb 2016` will export all 2016 invoices from the list.csv as PDF

 ## Todo